 4. Problem-solving

-When commercialising quantum technology, you’ll need to identify how new technologies can drive innovation in business to solve issues and work out how to implement these solutions.
 For quantum researchers, you’ll need to be able to identify potential issues and challenges ahead of time as part of the project planning stage and devise unique solutions to mitigate risks.
 For quantum-support roles, you’ll be managing the different demands and expectations of both internal and external stakeholders, so you’ll need to have good problem-solving skills to successfully carry out your role.

 5. Critical thinking

 You’ll need to be able to critically assess emerging quantum technologies to identify their viability – whether that’s to use them in your own research or in your organisation.
 Quantum professionals need to think about quantum technologies in a wider economic and social context to create a strategic plan for how best to implement them.
 It’s also important to be able to think critically about the quantum marketplace and assess the technological and business challenges that organisations face when bringing quantum technologies out of the lab and into the market.
-If you’re influencing government policy or investment in quantum technology, or you’re in a quantum-support role, you’ll need excellent critical thinking skills to successfully work with other quantum-literate professionals.
+If you’re influencing government policy or investment in quantum technology or you’re in a quantum-support role, you’ll need excellent critical thinking skills to work successfully with other quantum-literate professionals.

 On this course, you’ll dive deeper into the science underpinning quantum physics, and learn about atom-light interactions, nanomaterials, secure communications, and quantum computing – to name just a few of the areas covered.
 You’ll also learn about the emerging quantum technology marketplace and develop the commercialisation skills needed to harness the economic power of new quantum technologies.